Social Security benefits to jump by 8.7% next year

-That's a historic increase and welcome news for American retirees and others — but it's tempered by the fact that it's fueled by record high inflation that's raised the cost of everyday living.

-The cost-of living adjustment means the average recipient will receive more than $140 extra a month beginning in January, according to estimates released Thursday by the Social Security Administration.
+The cost-of living adjustment — the largest in more than 40 years — means the average recipient will receive more than $140 extra a month beginning in January, the Social Security Administration said Thursday.

-The boost in benefits will be coupled with a 3% drop in Medicare Part B premiums, meaning retirees will get the full impact of the jump in Social Security benefits.

-The Social Security Administration's Acting Commissioner Kilolo Kijakazi said combined with Medicare premiums going down in 2023, the Social Security benefit increase, "will give seniors more peace of mind and breathing room."
+While Social Security recipients welcomed the benefit increase, many said it wasn't enough to cover the impact of inflation.

+It's "not much help,” said Shirley Parker, 85, of Chatham on Chicago's South Side,

 People are also reading…

-WASHINGTON (AP) — Millions of Social Security recipients will learn soon just how high a boost they'll get in their benefits next year.

-The increase to be announced Thursday, expected to be the largest in 40 years, is fueled by record high inflation and is meant to help cover the higher cost of food, fuel and other goods and services.
-How well it does that depends on inflation next year.
+A separate government report Thursday showed inflation newly accelerating.
+The Consumer Price Index rose 0.4% for September after just 0.1% in August and is up 8.2% for the past 12 months.
+Jobless claims for unemployment benefits rose for the week.

+The Social Security Administration said the estimated average monthly Social Security benefit for all retired workers will be $1,827 starting in January, according to an agency fact sheet.

-The boost in benefits will be coupled with a 3% drop in Medicare Part B premiums, meaning retirees will get the full impact of the jump in Social Security benefits.
+The boost in Social Security benefits will be coupled with a 3% drop in Medicare Part B premiums, meaning retirees will get the full impact of the Social Security increase.

+"This year’s substantial Social Security cost-of-living adjustment is the first time in over a decade that Medicare premiums are not rising and shows that we can provide more support to older Americans who count on the benefits they have earned,” said the Social Security Administration’s acting commissioner, Kilolo Kijakazi.

+President Joe Biden on Thursday afternoon echoed the sentiment that the Medicare premium reduction would have some impact on retirees' wallets.
+“Seniors are gonna get ahead of inflation next year,” Biden said.
+"For the first time in 10 years, their Social Security checks will go up while their Medicare premiums go down.”

-Willie Clark, 65, of Waukegan, Illinois, says his budget is "real tight" and the increase in his Social Security disability benefits could give him some breathing room to cover the cost of the household expenses he's been holding off on.
+Willie Clark, 65, of Waukegan, Illinois, says his budget is “real tight” and the increase in his Social Security disability benefits could give him some breathing room to cover household expenses he's been holding off on.

 Still, he doubts how much of the extra money will end up in his pocket.
 His rent in an apartment building subsidized by the U.S. Department of Housing and Urban Development is based on his income, so he expects that will rise, too.

 Social Security is financed by payroll taxes collected from workers and their employers.
-Each pays 6.2% on wages up to a cap, which is adjusted each year for inflation.
-The maximum amount of earnings subject to Social Security payroll taxes for 2023 is $155,100.
+The maximum amount of earnings subject to Social Security payroll taxes for 2023 is $160,200, up from $147,000 in 2022.

 The financing setup dates to the 1930s, the brainchild of President Franklin D. Roosevelt, who believed a payroll tax would foster among average Americans a sense of ownership that would protect the program from political interference.